 Who doesn’t enjoy jammy cookies?
 Made with simple ingredients and lots of love, these vegan oat jam thumbprint cookies are a tasty little treat!

-I wanted to create a healthy thumbprint cookie that was super easy, using ingredients you may already have in your pantry.
+I wanted to create a healthy thumbprint cookie that was super easy to make, using ingredients you may already have in your pantry.
 I decided to use oat flour instead of almond flour to keep them low in fat and calories.

 So without further ado, let’s make cookies!